Scheana Marie Accused Of Cultural Appropriation And ‘Blackfishing’ In New Photo

 ???? $12,000 Gifting! ????I’m teaming up with @jbsocialcollective to give TWO of you $4,000 cash each!
 Through this giveaway, JB Social is also donating $4,000 to @theconsciouskid, a non-profit supporting organizations, families, and educators in taking action to disrupt racism in young children.
 Interested in entering the giveaway?
 Here are the 3 easy steps to enter that take less than 30 seconds (below): 1️⃣ Like this photo 2️⃣ Tag a friend in the comments below 3️⃣ Follow @jbsocialcollective and everyone they are following Get a bonus entry for every additional friend you tag below!
 (Tag each friend in a separate comment) _ Closing: Saturday 7/18 at 11:59 PST.
 The winners will be announced on 7/19 and must be claimed within 48 hours.
 Detailed campaign rules, eligibility, and procedures are posted on the @jbsocialcollective Instagram feed.
 This is a sponsored post.
 By entering, entrants confirm they are at least 18+ years of age and release Instagram of responsibility.
 This promotion is in no way sponsored, endorsed or administered by, or associated with, Instagram.
 Photo by: @clintbrandoncave

 Not all of the responses to her look were negative.
 Selling Sunset’s Christine Quinn complimented her hair and recording artist Mikey P praised her tan.
-Below Deck Med star Hannah Ferrier posted a series of fire emojis.
+Below Deck Mediterranean star Hannah Ferrier posted a series of fire emoji.

-It’s not the first time this month that the reality star has been facing criticism over issues of race.
-She recently posted a photo with Jasmine Goode from the Bachelor, but commenters accused of her using her Black friend as a way to appear inclusive.
+It’s not the first time this month that the reality star has faced criticism over issues of race.
+She recently posted a photo with Jasmine Goode from The Bachelor, but commenters accused of her using her Black friend as a way to appear inclusive.